coymeetsworld/dungeon-crawler/readme.md

 ## Description

-This is an implementation of a [roguelike](https://en.wikipedia.org/wiki/Roguelike) [dungeon crawler](https://en.wikipedia.org/wiki/Dungeon_crawl) which is subgenre to a role-playing game where the player goes through a series of randomly generated mazes to fight monsters and collect and use helpful items to advance to eventually fight and defeat a final boss.
+This is an implementation of a [roguelike](https://en.wikipedia.org/wiki/Roguelike) [dungeon crawler](https://en.wikipedia.org/wiki/Dungeon_crawl) which is subgenre to a role-playing game where the player goes through a series of randomly generated mazes to fight monsters and collect helpful items to use throughout the game.
+To win in the game the player must traverse through multiple levels of the dungeon to find and defeat a final boss.

 The game is in 2D and uses a tile-based format where each space in the dungeon may contain one of the following: